 The BNL EPD conducts routine programmatic assessments.
-The determination of topics for these assessments is based upon past regulatory findings, results of environmental, safety and health inspections and/or other routine self-assessments, and frequency of past assessments.
-In 2020, EPD planned for and executed a programmatic self-assessment in three areas: Spill Response, Environmental Data Quality, and Pest Management.
+The determination of topics for these assessments is based upon past regulatory findings, results of environmental, safety, and health inspections and/or other routine self-assessments, and frequency of past assessments.
+In 2021, EPD planned for and executed a programmatic self-assessment in four areas: Sustainability, National Environmental Policy Act (NEPA)/Cultural Resources, Endangered Species/Habitat, and Radioactive Waste Sampling programs.
+The primary objectives and results of these assessments are summarized below.